 Puerto Vallarta is one of the cities in Mexico that has been awarded the WTTC Safe Travels Stamp, the certification issued by the World Travel & Tourism Council to help tourists identify destinations that have adopted strict protocols to follow health, hygiene, and safety guidelines.
 Hotels, restaurants, beaches, shopping malls, and tour operators continue to follow these protocols to ensure a steady recovery in tourism.
 The following are some examples of protocols currently in effect in Puerto Vallarta:

 - The wearing of face masks is currently mandatory for every person in any public space, including on public transportation as well as in commercial establishments with general access

-- Hotels are operating at 80 percent capacity and must follow strict sanitation protocols and screening processes
+- Hotels must follow strict sanitation protocols and screening processes

 Visit Puerto Vallarta’s COVID-19 Biosafety Practices and Protocols page for more information.

 Cancun is located on the Yucatán Peninsula bordering the Caribbean Sea and is famously known for its nightlife, resorts, and, yes, stunning white-sand beaches and turquoise waters.
 Its excellent hotel infrastructure has turned it into one of the most visited resort destinations in Mexico.
 Cancun also offers plenty of unique natural places, Mayan culture, and adventure activities to keep visitors coming back.